klavinslab/aquaverse/README.md

 ## Customizing the menu

 Documentation is mainly stored in the docs directory, with images in subdirectories.
-The menu on the left sidebar is editable via the js/definitions.js file, which defines a config global variable with an array valued field called "navigation".
+The menu on the left sidebar is editable via the `js/definitions.js` file, which defines a global variable `config` that is a hash with an array valued field called `navigation`.
 Each entry in the navigation array looks something like

 ```javascript
     {